ejfinley/SimpleRestaurant/README.md

   3. Code setup
       1. Pull the code from this repository
       2. In a terminal run
-          'npm install' to install dependancies
+          'npm install' to install dependencies
           'npm start' to run the server
           'npm test' runs the chai tests